barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 # Benchmark Results

-The Benchmark we will be looking at is 10 runs each inserting a collection of 50000 Products on each run with each of the 3 different approaches.
+The Benchmark Run we will be looking at is 10 runs each inserting a collection of 50000 Products on each run with each of the 3 different approaches.

 Like it was mentioned previously the database is cleared between each run and